 Barrick's Cortez Hills located in southern Crescent Valley is producing gold from the leach pad and has started stripping the pediment deposit that will join the Cortez Hills pit to make one open pit.
 The Cortez Pipeline project located just over the Eureka County line in Lander County continues producing gold.
-With 2011 production of 1.42 million ounces at total cash costs of \$245 per ounce, Cortez is one of the world's largest and lowest cost mines, and the property also has excellent upside exploration potential.
+The mine produced 1.34 million ounces of gold in 2013 at all-in sustaining costs of \$433 per ounce.
+In 2014, production is expected to decline to about 925,000-975,000 ounces, mainly due to a decrease in open pit and underground ore grades as expected in the life of mine plan.
+All-in sustaining costs are expected to be in the range of \$750-\$780 per ounce, which is higher than 2013, primarily due to an increase in ore tons mined and processed, and an increase in sustaining capital as a result of an increase in production phase stripping activity for Phase 4 of the Cortez Hills open pit following the completion of mining in Phase 3 in 2013.
+Proven and probable mineral reserves as of December 31, 2013, were 11.0 million ounces of gold.
+Cortez is one of the world's largest and lowest cost mines, and the property also has excellent upside exploration potential.